glyad/au2-igc-web-components-plugin/README.md

 npm install git@github.com:glyad/aurelia-igc-web-components-adapter.git
 ```

+## Learn, How to Use

+> See `dev-app/` folder for a working example of the plugin usage.

 ## Consume the plugin

 In your `main.ts` , import the plugin and register it with Aurelia: